inkle/ink/Documentation/WritingWithInk.md

 	LIST doctorsInSurgery = (Adams), Bernard, (Cartwright), Denver, Eamonn

 Names in brackets are included in the initial state of the list.

+Note that if you're defining your own values, you can place the brackets around the whole term or just the name:

+	LIST primeNumbers = (two = 2), (three) = 3, (five = 5)

 #### Assiging multiple values